zhangzw12319/NuScenes-vis-api/README.md

 - Support searching the nearest frame filtered by single class by pressing `P`
 - Support printing token and path information by pressing `T`
 - use help by `python visiualize_panoptic.py -h`
+- Support link different cameras across view together for synchronizations.

 2D Rendering(`--render_lidar`):

-- Support rendering LiDAR point cloud to surrounding cameras, with lidarseg or panoptic label, ground-truth or predictions (may have bugs occasionally).
+- Support rendering LiDAR point cloud to surrounding cameras, with lidarseg or panoptic ground-truth labels or prediction labels.

 - TODO: Can be easily extended to 2D video visualization of scenary, bird-eye-view visualization.
 Read nuscenes-devkit tutorial(https://github.com/nutonomy/nuscenes-devkit/blob/master/python-sdk/tutorials/nuscenes_lidarseg_panoptic_tutorial.ipynb) and make simple changes in `auxiliary/lasercanvis.py`.

+You can refer to instructions by pressing `M` keys.

 ## Notes